intel/vscode-quantum-sdk/README.md

 ![usageExample.png](./assets/documentation/usageExample.png)

 ## Understanding the json
+IntelQuantumID: Tells the extension that this json represents a quantum circuit board
 ``` json
 "IntelQuantumID": "Circuit-v1",
 ```

-Tells the extension that this json represents a quantum circuit board
+title: Sets the title of the circuit board
 ``` json
 "title" : "Teleport |1⟩",
 ```

-Sets the title of the circuit board
+numQbits: Defines the size of the y-axis and the number of qbits to display
 ``` json
 "numQbits" : 3,
 ```

-Defines the size of the y-axis and the number of qbits to display
+qbitNames: Defines the name of each qbit.
+The drawer will dynamically size the circuit to accommodate longer names.
+Empty strings will be converted to |0⟩.
 ``` json
 "qbitNames" : [
 	"example_0",